lostinjpegland/Language-Coach/README.md

 - Backend: Use Postman or curl for API testing
 - Frontend: Browser console shows detailed logs
 - Integration: Test full interview flow

-## License

-This project is licensed under the MIT License.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make changes with proper testing
-4. Submit a pull request

-## Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review console logs for errors
-3. Ensure all dependencies are installed
-4. Verify environment configuration